niraj-2022/Design-and-Engineering-of-Computing-Systems-CS744-/README.md

 Assignment of CS 744 course at IIT Bombay, Autumn 2022.

-This project is completed as a part of the course Design and Engineering of Computing System (CS 744) at Indian Institute of Technology Bombay in Spring, 2023.
+This project is completed as a part of the course Design and Engineering of Computing System (CS 744) at Indian Institute of Technology Bombay in Autumn, 2022.
 The course is offered by the Dept. of Computer Science and Engineering of the institute.

 # Problem Statement and Dataset